 Having struck out in its bid to bring an affiliated professional baseball team to Ottawa, the city is returning to the league that played in its underused stadium for a year before folding.

 © File photo

-Ottawa Stadium on Coventry Road.
+Ottawa Stadium is located east of downtown on Coventry Road.

 City staff are recommending council approve a bid from the Canadian American Association of Professional Baseball to lease the Ottawa Stadium.
 Ottawa previously had a team, the Rapidz, in that organization’s Can-Am league but they folded after just one season in 2008.

 The city has been looking for a major new tenant to take over the lease at the facility just east of downtown for the better part of Jim Watson’s term as mayor.

 His preference was to convince a Double-A team to move to the city and become part of the farm system for a Major League Baseball organization.
 That would allow the city to get a return on the money it is spending to maintain the facility.